-California law provides several options for drivers who are hit by an underinsured or uninsured DUI driver.
+California law provides several options for drivers who are hit by an underinsured or uninsured driver who was under the influence of alcohol or drugs at the time.
 They include:

 - Suing the DUI driver;

 - Suing a liable third party, if any; and/or